redBorder/cookbook-druid/README.md

 Druid Cookbook
 ==============

-Cookbook to configure all druid services in redborder (broker,coordinator,historical,middlemanager,overlord and realtime)
+Cookbook to configure all druid services in redborder (broker,coordinator,historical,middlemanager and overlord)

 Contributing